venom1270/AdventOfCode-2025/README.md

 ## Day 7

 I am also kinda proud of this one!
 I was really contemplating doing recursion for part 2, but in the end managed to come up with a dynamic programming(*?*) solution 😎.
 Basically you carry a number for how many times the beams overlap all through the simulation like in part 1, and in the end just sum up the numbers (number of overalpping beams)! 😀

+## Day 8

+I wasted so much time on this one... a bit of unclear part 1 instructions and a bit fiddly with all the things you need to keep track of.
+Not hard, just a bit tedious (and I don't like those 3D space-like tasks 😅).